Vishtasp Sast

 The Vishtasp Sast, also known as Vishtasp Yasht, is the name of an Avestan text, which is extant through a number of manuscripts and was once used in the Vishtasp Yasht ceremony.
-It is often seen as being derived from the Wishtasp-sast nask, one of the lost nasks, i.e., volumes, of the Sasanian Avesta.
+It is often seen as being derived from the Vishtasp-sast nask, one of the lost nasks, i.e., volumes, of the Sasanian Avesta.

 Name

 The name of the text is used inconsistently in the sources.
 For instance in manuscript G18a, the term Vishtasp Sast (wštʾsp sʾt) is used for the text and Vishtasp Yasht (wštʾsp yšt) for the ceremony in which the text is used.
 However, in manuscript K4, both the text and the ceremony, are called Vishtasp Yasht.
 Cantera has argued that the former division should be considered the original one, whereas the fusion between both terms is the result of a later copying error.

 In addition, different renderings of the Pahlavi wštʾsp sʾt are used by modern authors.
 Examples include Vishtāsp Sāst, Vishtasp-sasto and Wištāsp Sāst.
 The name itself has been interpreted as meaning "Instructions to Wishtasp" or "Instruction of Wishtasp".